jupyter-widgets/ipywidgets/docs/source/dev_release.md

 ### Push changes back

 Calculate the hashes of the uploaded files.
-You could use a small shell script, for example, like this on macOS:
+You could use a small shell script, for example, like this on macOS (put in `scripts/hashes`):

 ```sh
 #!/bin/sh